ABOUT STRESA

 Milan Linate (LIN): This is a city airport located closest to the city of Milan.

-Milan Bergamo (BGY): This airport is farthest airport from Milan and Stresa, and we therefore recommend aiming to fly into either Malpensa or Linate.
+Milan Bergamo (BGY): This airport is the farthest airport from Milan and Stresa, and typically serves short haul and/or low cost airlines.

 Train

-From Malpensa Airport (MXP): The train from Malpensa takes about 1 hour and 20 minutes with 1 connection.
-Tickets can be booked at Trainline or Trenitalia.
+From Malpensa Airport (MXP): The train from Malpensa takes about 1 hour and 20 minutes with 1 connection, usually in Gallarate or Busto Arsizio, which are both very close to the airport.

 The Stresa train station is located a few blocks above the main road along the coast.
 A taxi stand is available at the Stresa train station.